rubygems/configure_trusted_publisher/README.md

 # ConfigureTrustedPublisher

-A small CLI to automate the process of configuring a trusted publisher for a gem.
+A small CLI to automate the process of configuring a [trusted publisher](https://guides.rubygems.org/trusted-publishing/) for a gem and [automating gem releases](https://guides.rubygems.org/trusted-publishing/releasing-gems/) with GitHub Actions!.

 ## Usage